appworldng/bug-tracker/README.md

+# bug-tracker

-# A React application built to help developers & teams manage bugs and resolve issues for ongoing projects.
+A React application built to help developers & teams manage bugs and resolve issues for ongoing projects.